-Wisconsin Council for Affordable and Rural Housing (WI-CARH) is pleased to announce a new youth grant program!
-The WI-CARH Scholarship Committee will offer annual youth grants in the amount not to exceed $500 per student, per year, until all funds are used, to enable students in grades 3-12 to participate in an academic enrichment activity.
-WI-CARH will accept, review, and award these applications as received during January 1, 2017 through May 31, 2017, or until all funds have been awarded.
+Wisconsin Council for Affordable and Rural Housing (WI-CARH) is pleased to be offering a Youth Grant Program!
+The Wisconsin Council for Affordable & Rural Housing (WI-CARH) would like to encourage students in grades 3-12 to participate in academic enrichment programs and encourage academic excellence among all applicants.
+The WI- CARH Scholarship Committee will offer annual grants in the amount not to exceed $500 per student, per year, until all funds are used, to enable students to participate in an academic enrichment activity.

 2015 SCHOLARSHIP RECIPIENT.
 WI-CARH is thrilled to announce that its 2015 scholarship has been awarded to Christine Marriott of River Falls, Wisconsin.
 Christine is a resident of one of the apartment communities managed by River Falls Housing Authority, a member of WI-CARH.
 She is a full-time student at UW-River Falls with a 3.71 GPA and is pursuing a Bachelor of Science degree in political science.
 After graduating, she aspires to continue working with non-profit organizations which deal with domestic violence, women, and children’s issues.
 WI-CARH is proud to support Christine in the pursuit of her dreams.